Ire fortiter quo nemo ante iit.

 Items of historic interest involving this ship: -

-Background Data: During WW1, 18 vessels of varying types were acquired second hand and converted or purchased and converted while on the stocks or in a few cases building as tankers.
+Background Data: During WW1, eighteen vessels of varying types were acquired second hand and converted or purchased and converted while on the stocks or in a few cases building as tankers.
 Some were converted after serving with the Dummy Battleship Squadron by the insertion of cylindrical tanks in their holds.
 All were originally intended to operate as RFA’s, however owing to reasons of international law and the operation of the US Neutrality Act, these oilers became Mercantile Fleet Auxiliaries, being renamed with the LEAF nomenclature and placed under civilian management, although operationally they remained under Admiralty control

 1916 laid down as a dry cargo ship

-23 December 1916 launched by Wm Hamilton & Co Ltd, Glen Yard, Port Glasgow as Yard Nr 302 named RFA OLEASTER
+23 December 1916 launched by Wm Hamilton & Co Ltd, Glen Yard, Port Glasgow as Yard Nr: 302 named RFA OLEASTER

-March 1917 Completed for the Shipping Controller and placed under management of Lane & MacAndrew Ltd, London as an oiler transport and renamed HOLLYLEAF
+March 1917 completed for the Shipping Controller and placed under management of Lane & MacAndrew Ltd, London as an oiler transport and renamed HOLLYLEAF

 Image courtesy of The War Graves Photographic Project

-30 April 1918 attacked by a submarine in the Mediterranean - the torpedo missed.
+30 April 1918 attacked by a submarine in the Mediterranean - the torpedo missed

 8 September 1919 purchased by British Tanker Co, London name unchanged